SCRT-HQ/VaporShell/docs/glossary/New-VSEC2SubnetNetworkAclAssociation.md

----
-layout: glossary
-title: New-VSEC2SubnetNetworkAclAssociation
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2SubnetNetworkAclAssociation

 ## SYNOPSIS
-Adds an AWS::EC2::SubnetNetworkAclAssociation resource to the template
+Adds an AWS::EC2::SubnetNetworkAclAssociation resource to the template.
+Associates a subnet with a network ACL.
+For more information, see ReplaceNetworkAclAssociation: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/ApiReference-query-ReplaceNetworkAclAssociation.html in the *Amazon Elastic Compute Cloud API Reference*.

 ## SYNTAX